SumoLogic/sumologic-documentation/docs/integrations/app-development/jfrog-artifactory.md

 <img src={useBaseUrl('img/integrations/app-development/jfrog-Artifactory.png')} alt="Thumbnail icon" width="100"/>

-The Sumo Logic app for Artifactory provides insight into your JFrog Artifactory binary repository.
-The app provides preconfigured Dashboards that include an Overview of your system, Traffic, Requests and Access, Download Activity, Cache Deployment Activity, and Non-Cached Deployment Activity.
+JFrog Artifactory is a universal Artifact Repository Manager that integrates with CI/CD and DevOps tools to provide artifact tracking.
+The Sumo Logic apps for Artifactory 6 and Artifactory 7 provide insight into your JFrog Artifactory binary repository.
+Our preconfigured Dashboards provide an overview of your system as well as Traffic, Requests and Access, Download Activity, Cache Deployment Activity, and Non-Cached Deployment Activity.

-The Sumo Logic app for Artifactory only supports Artifactory On-Premise.
-It does not work with Artifactory Online.
-The [JFrog Artifactory Sumo Logic integration](/docs/manage/connections-integrations/jfrog-artifactory.md) supports both Artifactory On-Premise and Artifactory Online.

-:::note
+:::tip
-* If you _do not_ have a Sumo Logic account, the [JFrog Artifactory Sumo Logic integration](/docs/manage/connections-integrations/jfrog-artifactory.md) is the most convenient way to start using Sumo Logic directly from Artifactory.
+* If you _do not_ have a Sumo Logic account, the [JFrog Artifactory Sumo Logic integration](#if-you-do-not-have-a-sumo-logic-account) is the most convenient way to start using Sumo Logic directly from Artifactory.
 * If you _do_ have a Sumo Logic account, you can still use use the integration, but this will create a secondary Sumo Logic account.
 If you choose to use your current account, you can do so by installing the Sumo Logic app for Artifactory and access your Artifactory data from Sumo Logic, instead of from your Artifactory instance.
 :::

+## Prerequisites

+* If you're using Artifactory Online, you _must_ use the [Artifactory Sumo Logic integration](#artifactory-online-sumo-logic-integration)
+* If you're using Artifactory On-Premise, you can use either the [Sumo Logic app for Artifactory](#installing-the-artifactory-app) or the [Artifactory Sumo Logic integration](#artifactory-online-sumo-logic-integration)

-## Artifactory
+## Artifactory 6

 ### Log types

-The Sumo Logic app for Artifactory collects data from the following logs:
+The Sumo Logic app for Artifactory 6 collects data from the following logs:

-* **artifactory.log**.
+* `artifactory.log`.
 The main Artifactory log file that contains data on Artifactory server activity.
-* **access.log**.
+* `access.log`.
 The security log containing important information about accepted and denied requests, configuration changes, and password reset requests.
 The originating IP address for each event is also recorded.
-* **request.log**.
+* `request.log`.
 Generic HTTP traffic information similar to the Apache HTTPd request log.
-* **traffic.log**.
+* `traffic.log`.
 A log that contains information about site traffic and file sizes.

-For more details about Artifactory logs, refer to [https://www.jfrog.com/confluence/display/RTF/Artifactory+Log+Files](https://www.jfrog.com/confluence/display/RTF/Artifactory+Log+Files) and [Artifactory Log Files](https://www.jfrog.com/confluence/display/RTF6X/Artifactory+Log+Files#ArtifactoryLogFiles-RequestLog).
+For more details about Artifactory logs, refer to the [JFrog Logging documentation](https://www.jfrog.com/confluence/display/RTF/Artifactory+Log+Files) and [Artifactory Log Files](https://www.jfrog.com/confluence/display/RTF6X/Artifactory+Log+Files#ArtifactoryLogFiles-RequestLog).

 Sumo Logic reads logs in the directory `/var/opt/jfrog/artifactory/logs`:
 * `artifactory.log`